 Line 2.
 Enter the sum of certain Indiana add-backs and deductions that you reported on your Form IT-40PNR here.
-The amount will be the 100-code modifications minus the 600-code deductions.
+The amount will be the 100-code add-backs other than Code 155 minus the 600-code deductions.
 For years before 2023, the 100-series codes listed below will be reported on Line 2 of the IT-40NOL and the 600-series codes will be reported on Line 5 of the IT-40NOL.
 Please note the years specified for each code.
 If no year is listed, the modification is required for all years.